salesforcecli/mcp/README.md

 #### Other Toolset

-Includes these tools:
+Includes these tools, which aren't yet generally available:

-- `run_code_analyzer` - Performs a static analysis of your code.
+- `run_code_analyzer` - (NON-GA) Performs a static analysis of your code.
 Includes validating that the code conforms to best practices, checking for security vulnerabilities, and identifying possible performance issues.
     `performance issues.
-- `describe_code_analyzer_rule` - Gets the description of a Code Analyzer rule, including the engine it belongs to, its severity, and associated tags.
+- `describe_code_analyzer_rule` - (NON-GA) Gets the description of a Code Analyzer rule, including the engine it belongs to, its severity, and associated tags.

 ## Configure Other Clients to Use the Salesforce DX MCP Server